crystallabs/crysterm/README.md

 ### Rendering and Drawing

 Screens contain widgets.
 To make screens appear on display with all the expected contents and current state, one calls `Screen#render`.
-This function calls `Widget#render` on each of immediate child elements, which results in the final/rendered state reflected in internal memory.
+This function calls `Widget#render` on each of direct children elements, which results in the final/rendered state reflected in internal memory.

 At the end of rendering, `Screen#draw` is automatically called which makes any changes in internal state appear on the